3 EU prime ministers visit Kyiv as Russian attacks intensify

 NATO Secretary-General Jens Stoltenberg, who was asked about the visit, didn't endorse it outright but said “I think it is important that leaders of NATO countries, of European member states, are engaging closely with President Zelenskyy.”

-The visit had been planned for several days but was kept secret for security reasons, said Michal Dworczyk, chief of staff for Morawiecki, adding that a proposal of concrete help for Ukraine would be presented to Ukraine's leaders.
+The visit had been planned for several days but was kept secret for security reasons, said Michal Dworczyk, chief of staff for Morawiecki.

 Shortly before dawn and hours before the leaders were due in Kyiv, large explosions thundered across the city from what Ukrainian authorities said were Russian artillery strikes.
 The shelling ignited a huge fire and a frantic rescue effort in a 15-story apartment building.
 At least one person was killed and others remain trapped inside.

-Shockwaves from an explosion also damaged the entry to a downtown subway station that has been used as a bomb shelter.
+Shock waves from an explosion also damaged a downtown subway station in Kyiv that has been used as a bomb shelter.
 City authorities tweeted an image of the blown-out facade, saying trains would no longer stop at the station.

 Ahead of his departure, Morawiecki on Facebook recalled how the former Polish President Lech Kaczynski had made a visit to the capital of Georgia in 2008 when that ex-Soviet country was under attack from Russia.